Advocacy Groups Declare New Recommendations Can Save Lives

 During the briefing, medical experts and advocacy groups from the Veterans Health Council, American Urological Association, and Zero, the End of Prostate Cancer urged the Task Force to solicit more research for high-risk groups.

-“It is clear that the science is important in the work that we’re doing,” said Darrell Sabbs a health advocate and legislative affairs and community benefits manager for Phoebe Putney Health Systems.
+“It is clear that the science is important in the work that we’re doing,” said Darrell Sabbs a health advocate and legislative affairs and community benefit manager for Phoebe Putney Health Systems.
 “Prostate cancer can kill but it doesn’t have to kill.
 A lot of the data we need has not been found.”

 “The ruling, like all rulings, can be very difficult,” said Tom Berger of the Veterans Health Council.
 “Men exposed to Agent Orange during [the Vietnam War] are at a higher risk” of prostate cancer.